Phi Theta Kappa

 Once a semester (Fall and Spring) students meeting the requirements are invited to join the Beta Alpha Epsilon chapter of Phi Theta Kappa.
 Membership eligibility is based on the last academic semester or term a student has enrolled in for coursework (Fall, January Term, Spring, and Summer Sessions).
 Letters of invitation are sent out after the deadline for submitting course grades to the Registrar’s office has passed.
 To be eligible for Phi Theta Kappa, a student must have met the following requirements:

-- Completed 12 credit hours of associate degree course work at Landmark College
+- Completed 12 credit hours of associate degree course work at Landmark College and have declared the Associate's Degree at Landmark College

 - Maintained a cumulative grade point average of 3.5 or higher